aerobatic/aerobatic-io/content/docs/developing-apps.md

 ```
 The [shim section](http://requirejs.org/docs/api.html#config-shim) is used for script dependencies that are not natively AMD aware and use the traditional global variable approach.
 The [paths section](http://requirejs.org/docs/api.html#config-paths) is used to tell RequireJS where to find modules that live outside your app code.
 Since Aerobatic automatically sets the baseUrl to the root of your app, paths will generally only be used for loading scripts from an external server such as a CDN.
 In fact it is considered a best practice when building Aerobatic apps to reference your libraries from a CDN whenever possible. [cdnjs](http://www.cdnjs.com/) hosts an extensive set of JavaScript and CSS libraries backed by [Cloudflare](http://www.cloudflare.com/), a highly performant and highly available delivery network.
 Note that with RequireJS the .js extension is omitted from the paths.

+The mainModules key serves tells Aerobatic which module is the main entry point for the application.
+For an app that doesn't require authentication there will be just one entry point called index.
+Apps that require authentication will have two keys delared: _authorized_ and _pre-authorized_.

+<i class='icon-book'></i>[More about app authentication](#!/docs/security?section=auth)

+## Anatomy of an Aerobatic App
+Generally speaking you can structure your code in whatever manner makes the most sense for your app.
+When using a framework like Angular, it's often a good idea to follow the conventions for that library.

 ### Sample Source Directory Tree

 ```bash